Tjschndrn/Gen-AI/README.md

 ## Usage

-### 1. Downloading and Sorting Images
+### 1. Downloading Images

-To download and sort SDSS galaxy images, run: bash
+To download SDSS galaxy images, run: bash

-python Downloading_sorting.py
+python Downloading_SDSS.py

 Note: Update the csv_path variable in the script to point to your catalog file.

+### 2. Redistributing Images

+To redistribute images into train and test, run: bash

+python Redistributing_images.py

-### 2. Training GAN Locally
+### 3. Training GAN Locally
 To train GANs locally, run:

 bash